 This is called the desire for “optimal distinction.”

-The double-edged sword of visible and cognitive differences is that if we over-focus on our differences without focusing on the benefits to the group and how to unlock them, we risk getting ourselves into tense situations.
+The double-edged sword of visible and cognitive differences is this: If we over-focus on our differences without focusing on the benefits to the group and how to unlock them, we risk getting ourselves into pretty intense situations.